splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

     ```

 - Copy the output from the previous command and paste it in your terminal.
 The command starts with ```export KUBECONFIG=...```.
-This command needs to be executed because it exports the required ```KUBECONFIG``` environment variable.
+This command needs to be executed because it sets the required ```KUBECONFIG``` environment variable accordingly.

 - Verify that you can connect to your cluster by listing your worker nodes.
 The `kubectl` commands are part of the Kubernetes CLI, which was installed in the same process as the IBM Cloud CLI.
 If the `kubectl` command returns `command not found`, you will have to install the kubernetes CLI plugin separately.
 More information on the latter can be found in the Troubleshooting section at the bottom of this tutorial.